ponelat/askanybook/README.md

 - `rails test`

-> **Note: The test suite is not a blocker for either committing code or building the Docker image.
+> **Note**: The test suite is not a blocker for either committing code or building the Docker image.
 Please ensure tests pass manually before committing.

 ## The scripts

-Embedding is the process of taking a PDF and for each page, it requires of OpenAI a vector of numbers known as `embeddings`.
+Embedding is the process of taking a PDF and for each page, it requests of OpenAI a vector of numbers known as `embeddings`.

 These `embeddings` can be thought of as coordinates in AI-space.
 Two similar "ideas" will be close by in this coordinate system.
 As such a question and answer pair will be close together.